B612-Concept/b612-concept-site/content/footer.md

 navigation_links:
 - label: Our Mission
   url: "/basic-blog"
-headline: A space for you to journey into your own mind and to just be.
+headline: Your private space for you to just be.
 newsletter_description: Coming to a place near you in 2021.<br>Stay in touch with our newsletter.